NewcastleRSE/BayesNetty/docs/impute-data.rst

       - 0

     * - -impute-network-subsample-percent n
-      - percentage of data to use when taking a subsample for training data (default 90).
-Set to 0 to use all data and fit only once.
-Advised for v. large datasets.
+      - percentage of data to use when taking a subsample for training data.
+Set to 0 to use all data and fit only once - advised for v. large datasets.
       - 90

     * - -impute-network-data-complete-training